Updated winter 2018 - Where to find the best gelato in Rome? The gelato scene in Rome continues to evolve. For the

 And I will be sharing all that I find here.
 It's hard work but someone's gotta do it.
 You're welcome!

 How do you define "the best gelato"?
-Here's how I define it, and how I chose my top ten list of the best gelato in Rome.
+Here's how I define it, and how I choose my top ten list of the best gelato in Rome.

 It must be quality gelato, made from scratch, with all fresh, all natural ingredients.
 (Even better, when I can see the laboratory on site., even though, believe it or not, that is not always an indicator of truly artisanal gelato!)

 When I taste it, I want to taste the exact flavor I ordered, nothing artificial.